Thermal cycling -- evidence for a generalized tunneling model and a tool to distinguish noise sources in quantum circuits

-Various generalizations of the STM were suggested over the years \cite{Karpov_1983, YuLeggett_1988, Galperin_1989, Buchenau_1992, parshin1994, solf1994two,Burin1995, Burin1996, Burin1998, lubchenko2001intrinsic, Kuhn_2003, Turlakov_2004, Parshin_2007, Vural_2011, Schechter_2013, Agarwal_2013, lubchenko2018, Carruzzo_2020}.
+Various generalizations of the STM were suggested over the years \cite{Karpov_1983, YuLeggett_1988, Galperin_1989, Buchenau_1992, parshin1994, solf1994two,Burin1995, Burin1996, Burin1998, lubchenko2001intrinsic, Kuhn_2003, Turlakov_2004, Parshin_2007, Vural_2011, Schechter_2013, Agarwal_2013, lubchenko2018, Carruzzo_2020}, addressing also the question of the low-temperature universality of phonon attenuation \cite{lubchenko2001intrinsic, Parshin_2007, Schechter_2013, Carruzzo_2020}.
 Here we concentrate on one such suggestion, of a model consisting of two types of TLSs, distinct in the strength of their coupling to the strain \cite{Schechter_2013}.
 Within the Two-TLS model, in addition to the "standard" TLSs, which couple weakly to the strain, their exist a second type of TLSs having much stronger strain coupling.
-The ratio of the weak to strong coupling constants, $g \equiv \gamma_w/\gamma_s$ is the small dimensionless parameter of the model, its assumed value ${\approx}0.03$ given by the value of typical strain in strongly disordered systems \cite{Schechter_2008,Gaita_2011,Schechter_2013}.
+The ratio of the weak to strong strain coupling constants, $g \equiv \gamma_w/\gamma_s$ is the small dimensionless parameter of the model, its assumed value ${\approx}0.03$ given by the value of typical strain in strongly disordered systems \cite{Schechter_2008,Gaita_2011,Schechter_2013}.